Induction heating: Welding

 A similar, smaller-scale process is used for induction welding.
 Plastics may also be welded by induction, if they are either doped with ferromagnetic ceramics (where magnetic hysteresis of the particles provides the heat required) or by metallic particles.

 Seams of tubes can be welded this way.
 Currents induced in a tube run along the open seam and heat the edges resulting in a temperature high enough for welding.
 At this point, the seam edges are forced together and the seam is welded.
 The RF current can also be conveyed to the tube by brushes, but the result is still the same—the current flows along the open seam, heating it.

 Manufacturing

 In the Rapid Induction Printing metal additive printing process, a conductive wire feedstock and shielding gas is fed through a coiled nozzle, subjecting the feedstock to induction heating and ejection from the nozzle as a liquid, in order to refuse under shielding to form three-dimensional metal structures.
-The core benefit of the procedural use of induction heating in this process is significantly greater energy and material efficiency as well as a higher degree of safety when compared with other additive manufacturing methods, such as selective laser sintering, which deliver heat to the material using a powerful laser or electron beam.
+The core benefit of the use of induction heating in this process is significantly greater energy and material efficiency as well as a higher degree of safety when compared with other additive manufacturing methods, such as selective laser sintering, which deliver heat to the material using a powerful laser or electron beam.